kauemendes/devops-test/OUTCOME.md

 - Security groups
 - IAM roles and policies

-The AWS CDK stack was written in TypeScript, allowing me to define the infrastructure in a programmatic way, I firmly believe that it can have different ways to do that in a better and more reusable structure.
+The AWS CDK stack was written in TypeScript, allowing me to define the infrastructure in a programmatic way.
+I firmly believe that it can have different ways to do that in a better and more reusable structure.
 The stack ensures that the ECR repository is created before the Docker image is pushed, and the ECS service is deployed after the image is available.

-**Extra information**: Also the ALLOWED_HOST environmnet could be managed by the CDK project, but due time I could not make it work.
+**Extra Information**: Also, the `ALLOWED_HOST` environment could be managed by the CDK project, but due to time constraints, I could not make it work.

 **Additional Comments**: I encountered some CloudFormation errors or got stuck during the creation process.
 From my research, this seems to be a common issue that might need adjustments in the deployment process or how the components are created together.
 Unfortunately, I did not have enough time to troubleshoot it thoroughly.

-3. Setting Up GitHub Actions for CI/CD
+### 3. Setting Up GitHub Actions for CI/CD

 To automate the entire process, I set up a GitHub Actions workflow.
 The workflow is divided into two main jobs:

-a.
+#### a.
 Provision Infrastructure

 - This job uses AWS CDK to deploy the infrastructure stack.
 - It ensures that the ECR repository and other necessary resources are created before proceeding to the next steps.
 - The job runs only when changes are pushed to the main branch.

-b.
+#### b.
 Build and Push Docker Image

 - Once the infrastructure is provisioned, this job builds the Docker image for the Django application.
 - It logs into Amazon ECR and pushes the Docker image to the repository.
-    - The image is tagged with latest for simplicity, but you can use more sophisticated tagging strategies (e.g., Git commit SHA).
+- The image is tagged with `latest` for simplicity, but you can use more sophisticated tagging strategies (e.g., Git commit SHA).

-Using `latest` as the image tag for this project, I did not have enough time to implement a Redeploy phase for the ECS.
-Which may need to force deploy eventually.
+Using `latest` as the image tag for this project, I did not have enough time to implement a Redeploy phase for the ECS, which may need to force deploy eventually.

-For me the best scenario for this project could be something like that:
+### Best Scenario for Fully Automated Deployment

 1. **Containerizing the Django Application**